 The purpose of these awards is to provide reimbursement to selected graduate students to attend the Annual Meeting of the CPS.

 Application procedure for Graduate Student Travel Award

-The student shall provide five copies of the application (an original and four photocopies) and forward them to the Chair of the CPS Awards Committee by a specified time before the CPS annual meeting.
+The student shall email the application to the Chair of the CPS Awards Committee by a specified time before the CPS annual meeting.

 The application must include: